 2019 215 | 610 CONTEMPORARY: Juried Exhibition of Regional Emerging Artists, Art Gallery, Delaware County Community College, Media, PA (Juror: Jodi Throckmorton, Curator of Contemporary Art, Pennsylvania Academy of the Fine Arts Museum)

-EEUU/America further explores issues of injustice in the USA, where I've lived for over a decade.
-This piece brings together my heritage with the culture I'm now surrounded by.
+EEUU is part of a series which pays homage to my Mexican heritage.
+Materials used in the performance, rice and straws, come from the euphemistic expression arroz con popote (to eat rice pudding with a straw/phallus).
+This expression is Mexican slang for male homosexuality, used with or without any intention to offend.
+"He likes el arroz con popote."
+The performance brings together my heritage with the culture I'm now surrounded by.
 The original performer, Neimyiah Whittley (b.
-Milwaukee, WI), also a queer person of color, was invited to use this performance opportunity as an outlet to reflect on injustices he himself has faced in an increasingly toxic sociopolitical climate.
+Milwaukee, WI), also a queer person of color, was invited to use this performance as an outlet to reflect on injustices he himself has faced in the US.